skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-troubleshooting.rst

         $ kubectl delete -f https://raw.githubusercontent.com/skypilot-org/skypilot/master/tests/kubernetes/cpu_test_pod.yaml
         $ kubectl delete -f https://raw.githubusercontent.com/skypilot-org/skypilot/master/tests/kubernetes/ingress_test_svc.yaml

 If your IP is not acquired, check the service's status with :code:`kubectl describe svc ingress-nginx-controller -n ingress-nginx`.
-Your ingress's service must be of type :code:`LoadBalancer` and should have an external IP.
+Your ingress's service must be of type :code:`LoadBalancer` or :code:`NodePort` and must have an external IP.

 Is SkyPilot configured to use Nginx Ingress?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~